GoDzM4TT3O/dotfiles/README.md

 - Terminal clock: `tty-clock`
 - Terminal startup script: [`shell-color-scripts`](https://gitlab.com/dwt1/shell-color-scripts)
 - Get system info: `neofetch`

+Please install [`st`](https://github.com/LukeSmithxyz/st), otherwise the default i3 config might not work for you, unless you modify it.

 ### Shell
 I use `zsh`.
 To make it work, you need to install zsh and oh-my-zsh: